-You Are Not Your Thoughts—How to Break Free from Old Mental Loops
+You Are Not Your Thoughts: How to Break Old Loops

 Abstract split brain illustration showing thought clarity and rewiring.